Do you have to pay child support if you have joint custody in Alabama?

 Wondering do you have to pay child support if you have joint custody in Alabama?

 First, let’s talk about what joint custody is exactly because joint custody means a lot of things to a lot of people.
-It is the state policy in Alabama, whether parents are divorced or have never been married, that it is in the best interests of children to have frequent and meaningful contact with both parents, as long as they are fit parents; however, joint custody does not necessarily mean equal physical custody.
+When it comes to custody laws in Alabama, it is the state policy in Alabama, whether parents are divorced or have never been married, that it is in the best interests of children to have frequent and meaningful contact with both parents, as long as they are fit parents; however, joint custody does not necessarily mean equal physical custody.

 Joint Legal Custody